 What happens in Newark stays in Newark.
 And maybe that’s a good thing.
-I’d like to tell you all about my experience at United’s invitation-only restaurant in the C Terminal of Newark Airport; but it’s classified.
-As in Classified, the name of the restaurant.
+I’d like to tell you all about my experience at a secret restaurant in the C Terminal of Newark Airport; but it’s classified.
+As in Classified, United Airlines invitation-only eatery.

 United Mileage Plus Loyalty